annamazurek-qa/the-vitality-vanguard/screening/PRESENTATION_CHEATSHEET.md

 ## 🎯 30-Second Elevator Pitch

 *"I built an automated screening module for systematic reviews that reduces screening time from 6-10 weeks to under 10 minutes.
 It uses a hybrid approach combining expert keyword rules with ML scoring to filter thousands of citations down to eligible studies.
-The system is PRISMA-compliant, provides complete audit trails, and achieved 100% accuracy on real test cases.
+The system is PRISMA-compliant, generates publication-ready flow diagrams and forest plots, provides complete audit trails, and achieved 100% accuracy on real test cases.
 It's production-ready and integrates seamlessly with the rest of our pipeline."*

 ---